Kelli Goss: Early life and career

 In 2012, Goss starred in the Lifetime movie Sexting in Suburbia, along with Liz Vassey, Jenn Proske and Ryan Kelley.
 Also that year, she had appeared on the Nick at Nite prime time soap opera Hollywood Heights as Hunter King's onscreen friend.
 In 2013, Goss was cast in the CBS daytime soap opera The Young and the Restless as Courtney Sloane, an undercover cop who becomes engaged to Noah Newman before her on screen death on April 6, 2015.
 The character was well received by critics.

-In 2016 Goss began appearing in a recurring role as Heather Roth in the Netflix comedy series The Ranch with Ashton Kutcher, Danny Masterson, Debra Winger and Sam Elliott.
-The series ended in 2020.
+In 2016 Goss began appearing in a recurring role as Heather Roth in the Netflix comedy series The Ranch with Ashton Kutcher, Danny Masterson, Debra Winger and Sam Elliott, until the end of the series in 2020.

-Goss was cast in a lead role for the new CBS sitcom United States of Al, which premiered on April 1, 2021 surrounded with controversy.
-Released to mostly negative reviews, United States of Al and its makers were criticized for the show’s humor, use of antiquated tropes, and in particular, critics called out the casting of a South-African-born Indian actor to play an Afghan lead and his use of an inauthentic accent.
+Goss was cast in a lead role for the new CBS sitcom United States of Al, which premiered on April 1, 2021.
+Goss played Vanessa, the ex-wife of the main character Riley.